-DESCRIPTION WEIGHTING Reading Quizzes (RQ): With each new textbook chapter students will be asked to take an online multiple-choice quiz in the course D2L website (in the Quiz section).
-The quizzes will cover the textbook reading for that week.
-They must be completed prior to the start of that week's class.
-Students have one attempt to 12% successfully complete each RQ.
-The online submission window will close one hour prior to the start of that week's class - 5:00 PM on Wednesdays.
-The answers for each RQ are available once that RQ closes.
-There will be 9 reading quizzes throughout the semester; the lowest graded RQ will be dropped from each student's overall grade.
-In Class Short Essays (ICSE): 20% per ICSE Students will write two ICSE during the semester.
-These essays will be written in class on the designated days.
-Student attendance on those days is required.
-A selection of four questions will be posted at the beginning of each module.
-On the day of the in- class exam, only two questions (from the original four) will be available to answer.
-Students will select one of the two questions.
-Students will have approximately 80 minutes to write their answer.
-For more information, see the D2L content page.
-Group Discussion Reading Quiz (GDRQ): Online multiple-choice reading quizzes that cover readings for that week's group discussion.
-These quizzes are to be completed one hour prior to the start of Wednesday's 6% class.
+DESCRIPTION WEIGHTING Reading Quizzes (RQ): With each new chapter or reading students will be asked to take an online multiple-choice quiz in the course D2L website (in the Quiz section).
+The quizzes will cover the reading for that week (a chapter or a reading) and must be completed prior to the start of that week's class.
+Students have one attempt to successfully complete each RQ.
+The online submission window will close one hour prior to the start of that week's first class - at 5:00 PM on Mondays.
+The answers for each RQ are available once that RQ closes (5:00 PM on Mondays).
+There will be 10 reading quizzes throughout the semester; the lowest graded RQ will be dropped from each student's overall grade.
+15% Short Essays (SE): 15% per assignment Students will write three short essays (SE) of approximately 500 words each.
+A choice of questions will be posted at the beginning of each module.
+Students will answer one question from that module's selection.
+Short essays should be just as well-crafted as a standard essay.
+Late assignments will be penalized 10% per day.
+For more information, see the Short Essay section of the D2L content page.
+45% Group Discussion Reading Quiz (GDRQ): Online multiple-choice reading quizzes that cover readings for that week's group discussion.
+These quizzes are to be completed one hour prior to the start of Wednesday evening's online class.
 Students have one attempt to successfully complete the GDRQ.
-There will be 4 GDRQs.
-Random Discussion Assignment (RDA): 1.5% each; 5 RDAs; 4 RDAs graded.
-Randomly throughout the semester students will be asked to discuss and consider a question from the class discussion or weekly readings.
-Students will submit a brief written answer (after in class peer discussion) on the topic to the appropriate D2L space.
-6% Students will not know the dates of the RDA.
-Five RDAs will occur (worth 1.5% each) throughout the semester.
-The four highest scoring RDAs will count towards the final grade.
-The scoring system will be simple: complete (100%); incomplete (0%).

-DESCRIPTION WEIGHTING Website Project (WP): 35% (20% Individual Short Essay, 5% Group Work Plan, 10% Website Showcase) The three-part project asks students to select a key idea from course (list provided) and as a group create a website that highlights key ideas from that theme.
+There will be 5 GDRQs; the lowest graded GDRQ will be dropped from each student's overall grade.
+8% Website Project (WP): 28% (15% Individual Short Essay, 5% Group Work Plan, 10% Website Showcase) The three-part project asks students to select a key idea from course (list provided) and as a group create a website that highlights key ideas from that theme.
 Individually students will respond with a short essay to a specific question that relates to their topic area.
 The short essay will run approximately 500 words.
-The WP Individual Short Essay is due March 16 at 11:59 PM.
+The WP Individual Short Essay is due November 13 at 11:59 PM.
 Groups will submit a work plan that explains how they will divide the project among their colleagues.
 The work plan will explain content and page layout.
 It will serve as a blue-print for the website.
-It is due February 17 at 11:59 PM.
-Along with two mandatory prep days, groups will showcase their completed websites on the last day of class April 10.
+It is due November 23 at 11:59 PM.
+Along with two mandatory prep days, groups will showcase their completed websites on the last day of class December 4.
 For more details, see the Website Page Assignment section of the D2L content page.
-35% Engagement Self-Evaluation Quiz All students will be asked to make a meaningful contribution to class activities and demonstrate engagement with topic.
+30% Engagement Self-Evaluation Quiz All students will be asked to make a meaningful contribution to class activities and 2% demonstrate engagement with topic.
 There are numerous ways for students to express their engagement.
 See the D2L site for a full account of participation grading.
-TOTA 100%
+TC OTAL 100%